 Senior Vice President for Finance and Administration and Treasurer S. Catherine Longley oversees many areas of the College administration, including all aspects of the College's budget from planning to implementation; the administration of College finances, cash management, facilities and properties, and risk management.
-Divisions include the Controller's Office, Dining Service and the Bookstore, Events and Summer Programs, Facilities Management, Human Resources, and Safety and Security.
+Divisions include the Controller's Office, Dining Service and the Bookstore, Events and Summer Programs, Facilities Management, Human Resources, Safety and Security, and the Children's Center.
 The Treasurer's Office is located in Ham House at 3 Bath Road.